ChainSafe/chainbridge-docs/docs/guides/handlers-migration-guide.md

 2. [Migration](#migration)
 #
 ## Overview
-As explained within [eth-contracts](../chains/eth-contracts.md), these handlers are responsible for transferring ERC assets.
-They provide the bridge with the ability to take ownership of tokens and release tokens in order to execute transfers.
+As explained within [eth-contracts](../chains/eth-contracts.md), the handler contracts are responsible for transferring ERC assets.
+They provide the bridge with the ability to take ownership of tokens and release tokens in order to execute mints/burns.

 Different configurations may require different interface interactions.
 For example, it may make sense to mint and burn a token that is originally from another chain.
 If supply needs to be controlled, transferring tokens in and out of a reserve may be desired instead.